-3.3 Alternate Route 66, Wilmington to Joliet
+3.1 Alternate Route 66, Wilmington to Joliet

-Proposed Project effects on Alternate Route 66, Wilmington to Joliet were assessed for each alternative.
-The proposed Project would be located along about 2.8 miles of the 1945 four-lane section of Alternate Route 66.
-This segment of the roadway and two concrete box culverts are contributing features located within the APE.
-The 1926 two-lane section of roadway, additional sections of 1945 four-lane roadway, and other contributing features are located outside the APE and, therefore, are unlikely to be affected by Project improvements.
+Proposed Project effects to Alternate Route 66, Wilmington to Joliet were assessed for each alternative.
+All of the proposed Project physical improvements would be located along the 1945 four-lane section of Alternate Route 66; the improvements would not be visible to or from the 1926 two-lane section of Alternate Route 66.
 Table 3-1 summarizes each alternative's effects to the NRHP-listed roadway.
 Detailed effects assessments follow for each alternative.
 Appendix C provides detailed plans of each alternative.